Bowdoin College PPO Health Plan Preferred In-Network Providers

 What happens if I go to a provider that is not on the Preferred In-Network provider list?

 Bowdoin College is concerned about employees’ health and well-being.
 The College also wants to make sure we get the best value for the money that you and the College spend on healthcare.
 It is also important to find providers in our community that provide quality care at a reasonable price.
-Mid Coast Hospital, Maine Medical Center, Maine Heart Center and OA Centers for Orthpaedics are high-value, local providers.
+When you choose a doctor or hospital, the price is important, but the quality of care and the outcome is even more important.